Emergency:

 Abdominal Pain And Pelvic Pain

-Abdominal and pelvic pain can also be symptoms of gynaecological cancers, such as ovarian cancer and uterine cancer.
+Abdominal pain and pelvic pain can also be symptoms of gynaecological cancers, such as ovarian cancer and uterine cancer.
 These conditions require specialised treatment, and robotic surgery has emerged as an effective approach.
 By utilising robotic-assisted technology, surgeons can perform precise and targeted procedures to address gynaecological cancers, alleviating pain and improving outcomes for patients.

 Uterine Fibroids